 Let me put it this way.
 When Venafi CEO Jeff Hudson says that the perimeter is done, he may be thinking about it from more facets than many folks realize.
 It’s easy to think “perimeter” and associate “firewall” to it.
 But in today’s mega corporations, you have these “companies inside the company” that are in essence unique technology shops with their own internal customers.
 The roles and responsibilities of a Service Owner, depending on how it is described in terms of people and interactions, is almost analogous to a CEO type of role for a startup.
 The customers are the internal Business Units, and their requirements vary widely.

 In a large financial organization, for example, the asset management group, the consumer banking group, and the capital markets group may all be different ‘customers’ to an internally provided technology service.
-Some of these different major groups are enthusiastic about machine identity protection, and others may say, “I need these 20 things before we can even think about machine identity protection.”
+Some of these different major groups are enthusiastic about machine identity management, and others may say, “I need these 20 things before we can even think about machine identity management.”

 Service owners are thinking about things like: How is the service definition evolving—what’s a SKU and what’s a feature underneath of a SKU?
 What’s the roadmap?
 How much does it cost to produce the service and what are the economics that go with it?
 How is communication happening to the users and what’s the feedback loop?
 Yes, Net Promoter Score (NPS) may matter there too.